OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	}
 	````

-1. Now it's again time to test the app in the Visual Studio.
-Press the **{F5}** key and wait for the debugging session and the app to initialize.
-Once the app has activated, you should be able to see it is displaying information about a load for the current applicant as shown in the following screenshot.
-Also note that the UI for the app will automatically update when you change the interest rate or the loan applicant.
+1. Now it's again time to test the add-in in the Visual Studio.
+Press the **{F5}** key and wait for the debugging session and the add-in to initialize.
+After the add-in has activated, you should be able to see it is displaying information about a load for the current applicant as shown in the following screenshot.
+Also note that the UI for the add-in will automatically update when you change the interest rate or the loan applicant.

 	![](Images/Fig14.png)